tsubo164/turbine-docs/docs/index.md

 ## Language Overview

-Turbine is a simple, statically typed, procedural programming language with an explicit, markdown-like syntax.
+- Statically typed
+- Procedural programming
+- Explicit, markdown-like syntax

 ## Implementation

+- Compiles to bytecode
-Turbine compiles to bytecode, which is executed on the Turbine Virtual Machine (Turbine VM) written in C11.
+- Executed on the Virtual Machine
+- Compler and VM are written in C11

-## Index
+## Table of Contents
-- [Getting Started] (#GettingStarted)
-- Tutorial
+- Getting Started
-- [Bytecode/VM Specification] ()
+- Tutorials
-- Language/Module Reference
+- References
 - Language Specification

-## GettingStarted
+- Bytecode Specification

+## Language at a Glance

 ### Hello, World!